HogoFrogo/Vodnik/README.md

 Highscore table for fikmat saved in highscore.json file.
 Icon available in icon.png file.
+Cover image for dark background is available in cover-for-black-bg.png file.
-Cover image available in cover.png file.
+Cover image for light background is available in cover.png file.
 Authors: Samuel Machat, Lenka Holubcová

 ## Controls
 ⓌⓈⒶⒹ + action keys ⓀⓁ